Conquistador: Background

-Contrary to popular belief, the conquistadors were not trained warriors, but mostly artisans seeking an opportunity to advance their wealth and fame.
+Contrary to popular belief, many conquistadors were not trained warriors, but mostly artisans, lesser nobility or farmers seeking an opportunity to advance themselves in the New World since they had limited opportunities in Spain.
 A few also had crude firearms known as arquebuses.
 Their units (compañia) would often specialize in forms of combat that required long periods of training that were too costly for informal groups.
-Their armies were mostly composed of Spanish, as well as soldiers from other parts of Europe and Africa.
+Their armies were mostly composed of Spanish troops, as well as soldiers from other parts of Europe and Africa.

 Native allied troops were largely infantry equipped with armament and armour that varied geographically.
 Some groups consisted of young men without military experience, Catholic clergy who helped with administrative duties, and soldiers with military training.
 These native forces often included African slaves and Native Americans, some of whom were also slaves.
 They were not only made to fight in the battlefield but also to serve as interpreters, informants, servants, teachers, physicians, and scribes.
 India Catalina and Malintzin were Native American women slaves who were forced to work for the Spaniards.

 Castilian law prohibited foreigners and non-Catholics from settling in the New World.
 However, not all conquistadors were Castilian.
 Many foreigners Hispanicised their names and/or converted to Catholicism to serve the Castilian Crown.
 For example, Ioánnis Fokás (known as Juan de Fuca) was a Castilian of Greek origin who discovered the strait that bears his name between Vancouver Island and Washington state in 1592.
 German-born Nikolaus Federmann, Hispanicised as Nicolás de Federmán, was a conquistador in Venezuela and Colombia.
 The Venetian Sebastiano Caboto was Sebastián Caboto, Georg von Speyer Hispanicised as Jorge de la Espira, Eusebio Francesco Chini Hispanicised as Eusebio Kino, Wenceslaus Linck was Wenceslao Linck, Ferdinand Konščak, was Fernando Consag, Amerigo Vespucci was Américo Vespucio, and the Portuguese Aleixo Garcia was known as Alejo García in the Castilian army.

 The origin of many people in mixed expeditions was not always distinguished.
 Various occupations, such as sailors, fishermen, soldiers and nobles employed different languages (even from unrelated language groups), so that crew and settlers of Iberian empires recorded as Galicians from Spain were actually using Portuguese, Basque, Catalan, Italian and Languedoc languages, which were wrongly identified.

 Castilian law banned Spanish women from travelling to America unless they were married and accompanied by a husband.
 Women who travelled thus include María de Escobar, María Estrada, Marina Vélez de Ortega, Marina de la Caballería, Francisca de Valenzuela, Catalina de Salazar.
 Some conquistadors married Native American women or had illegitimate children.